rstacruz/backbone-patterns/README.md

 This is the file where you do miscellaneous things that do not belong in any of the Backbone classes:

-* Instanciate the default view
+* Instantiate the default view
 * Initialize the Backbone Router
-* Provide options for jQuery and it's plugins
+* Provide options for jQuery and its plugins

 This is often named `application.js` or `setup.js`.